 TLS Session Resumption

 An ATSC 3.0 server that has a newly established TLS 1.3 connection may provide a New Session Ticket message once it has received the client’s Finished handshake message.
 The New Session Ticket message shall not include the Early Data Indication extension.
 A client may supply the information from this session ticket in the pre_shared_key extension in a subsequent Client Hello message to resume the TLS session.
 The client is expected to negotiate session resumption using the same elliptic curve group and cipher suite and Server Name Indication extension as used when the original connection was established.
-The client is expected to set the Pre-Shared Key Exchange Mode set to psk_dhe_ek which will enable a new ephemeral ECDHE key to be established.
+The client is expected to set the Pre-Shared Key Exchange Mode set to psk_dhe_ke which will enable a new ephemeral ECDHE key to be established.

 On receipt of a session resumption Client Hello the ATSC 3.0 server shall verify that the session ticket is still valid and that the client has selected the same elliptic curve group and cipher suite as used for the original connection.
 The server shall also verify that the Server Name Indication extension supplied in the Client Hello message is the same as that provided for the original connection.
-The server shall only negotiate a session resumption request that includes a Pre-Shared Key Exchange Mode set to psk_dhe_ek.
+The server shall only negotiate a session resumption request that includes a Pre-Shared Key Exchange Mode set to psk_dhe_ke.

 The ATSC 3.0 server shall not respond to a Client Hello message that contains early_data thus requiring the client to issue a session resumption Client Hello message without any early data.